swansondesigns/ts-proposal-wp/docs/sections/2-requirements/sec-compliance.md

-# Document Management
+# SEC Compliance

-## Regulatory and Document Requirements
+## Regulatory Compliance Requirements

-Tri-State has specific requirements for document management driven by regulatory compliance and stakeholder communication needs.
+Tri-State has specific requirements for regulatory compliance, particularly around SEC requirements for timely and verifiable posting of documents.

 ### SEC Compliance - Proof of Posting